mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 <hr>

 _If you enjoyed this article, please [support my work](http://www.patreon.com) on Patreon and encourage me to write more articles.
-Patreon supporters also get access to exclusive supporter content, like example source code for articles and previews of work in progress!_
+Patreon supporters get access to exclusive supporter content, like example source code for articles and previews of work in progress!_

 __NEXT ARTICLE:__ [Go Stone vs. Go Board](/post/go_stone_vs_go_board/)